shinyay/spring-events-recording-test/README.md

 # Getting Start with Spring Events
+Spring application events allow us to throw and listen to specific application events that we can process as we wish.

+Events are meant for exchanging information between loosely coupled components.

 Event handling in the `ApplicationContext` is provided through the `ApplicationEvent` class and the `ApplicationListener` interface.
 - [Standard and Custom Events](https://docs.spring.io/spring-framework/docs/current/reference/html/core.html#context-functionality-events)